openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/python/README.md

 The demo starts in person tracking mode and to switch it in the action recognition mode you should press `0-9` button with appropriate detection ID (the number in top-left of each bounding box).
 If frame contains only one person, they will be chosen automatically.
 After that you can switch back to tracking mode by pressing space button.

-An example of file with class names can be found within OMZ folders tree, <omz_dir>/data/dataset_classes/msasl100.json.
+An example of file with class names can be found within the OMZ directory at `<omz_dir>/data/dataset_classes/msasl100.json`.

 > **NOTE**: To run the demo application with video examples of gestures specify the `-s` key with valid path to the directory with video samples (you can find some ASL gesture video samples [here](https://github.com/intel-iot-devkit/sample-videos)).
 The name of each video sample should be the valid name of gesture from <omz_dir>/data/dataset_classes/msasl100.json file.
 To navigate between samples use 'f' and 'b' keys for iterating next and previous respectively video sample.